seeingnft/teia-/Edit-your-profile.md

 <img width="611" alt="Screen Shot 2021-08-09 at 4 21 24 PM" src="https://user-images.githubusercontent.com/18144858/128769230-21c38cc5-690d-4aab-9e0d-e371a1b7ed59.png">

 - You will now go through the process of deploying your Tezos Profile which consists of signing operations (no-cost, uploading your credentials) and deploying your Tezos Profiles smart contract.
-- After this is complete, your Tezos Profile is now available and can be used by applications and services like Hic et Nunc!
+- After this is complete, your Tezos Profile is now available and can be used by applications and services like Teia!

-You can ask for help troubleshooting this process in the verification channel in our [Discord](https://discord.gg/XWCPjXUYeN).
+You can ask for help troubleshooting this process in the verification channel in our [Discord](https://discord.gg/nSGGhxKa).